tarantool/doc/doc/reference/reference_lua/net_box.rst

 .. function:: conn:on_connect([trigger-function[, old-trigger-function]])

-    Define a trigger for execution when a new connection is established, auth and schema fetch are finished due to an event such as ``net_box.connect``.
+    Define a trigger for execution when a new connection is established, and authentication and schema fetch are completed due to an event such as ``net_box.connect``.
-    If the trigger execution fails and an exception happens, the connection's state becomes 'error'.
-Then the connection is terminated, regardless of the ``reconnect_after`` option's value.
-Can be called as many times as the reconnection happens, if the ``reconnect_after`` is greater then zero.
+    If the trigger execution fails and an exception happens, the connection's state changes to 'error'.
+In this case, the connection is terminated, regardless of the ``reconnect_after`` option's value.
+Can be called as many times as reconnection happens, if ``reconnect_after`` is greater than zero.

     :param function trigger-function: function which will become the trigger function.
 Takes the ``conn``